Making Tax Digital for Income Tax: What You Need to Know

 What This Means for You

-MTD for income tax represents a fundamental shift from annual Self Assessment to quarterly digital reporting.
+MTD for income tax introduces quarterly digital reporting alongside your existing obligations.
+It does not remove the requirement to submit a Self Assessment tax return, and tax payment dates remain unchanged.
 If you're a sole trader or landlord with income above certain thresholds, you'll need to adapt your record-keeping and reporting practices.

 When MTD for Income Tax Comes Into Effect

 The rollout of MTD for income tax is phased.
-It begins from 6 April 2026 for individuals with higher levels of income, followed by a further phase one year later.
+It begins from 6 April 2026 for individuals with higher levels of income, followed by two further phases in the following years as the income threshold is gradually lowered.

 Phase 1

-Applies to individuals with total self-employed and/or property income of £50,000 or more
+Applies to individuals with qualifying self-employed and/or property income exceeding £50,000

 Phase 2

-Applies to individuals with total self-employed and/or property income of £30,000 or more
+Applies to individuals with qualifying self-employed and/or property income exceeding £30,000

 Important Note